syncfusion/asp.net-core-docs/aspnet-core/Kanban/Getting-Started.md

 ---
 layout: post
-title: Getting Started | ASP.NET Core | Syncfusion
+title: Getting Started with ASP.NET Core Kanban Control| Syncfusion
-description: Getting Started.
+description: Getting started with Introduction of aspnet-core kanban control and steps to configure the Syncfusion components in an ASP.NET Core application.
 platform: aspnet-core
 control: Kanban
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ASP.NET Core kanban Control

 Refer the [Getting Started](/aspnet-core/getting-started) page of the Introduction part to know more about the basic system requirements and the steps to configure the Syncfusion components in an ASP.NET Core application.